Vadorequest/exia-technical-training/Web/README.md

 # Web application
+I've built the parallax based on the Pixi documentation at http://www.pixijs.com/resources/.

 ## How to run the application?
 In order to make this works, you will need the following to be installed on your computer: